The best music videos of 2018 (so far)

 From Troye to FOB and everything in between, let's round up all of the finest vids of the year.

-Throughout 2018, we are gonna be putting together our ultimate collection of the finest music video of the year for your personal viewing pleasure.
+But which music videos have really made YouTube explode under the weight of their undeniable awesomeness?!
+Here's our ultimate collection of the finest music video of the year for your personal viewing pleasure.
 We're not saying it's definitive, but we're not NOT saying it's definitive.

 Take a look below at all the best music videos of 2018 so far: